AlbertoBasalo/proton/README.md

 If you want to publish your work as a package or simply want to keep track of your releases, then there is a script for you: `npm run release`.
 It will:

-- update the versión number
+- update the version number
 - update the change log file.
 - push and tag changes